 Skip to Content

-When I completed my first crocheted thick hot pad, I was in love with this stitch.
+Once I learned how to work the thermal stitch for this simple crochet thick hot pad pattern, I was in love with this stitch.
 This hot pad is flexible, yet it is thick enough to protect your hands and counters from burns.
 Achieving this thick crochet stitch is easy to do with a little practice.

 *Post contains affiliate links* for more information please read the disclaimer on the About Us page.